iamutkarsh23/Hotel-Management-Program/README.md

 # Hotel Management Program

-A basic program created in relation to a project given to me in my highschool.
+A basic program created in relation to a project given to me in my Highschool.

 What is does:-
 - Creates a file when a new user creates an account in the hotel